stripadba/heic-to-jpg-powershell/README.md

 ## Note: ##
 You need to install [magick CLI](https://imagemagick.org/script/convert.php) to make it work.
-It can be downloaded from below location:
+Download and install before using the script.